Mental Health CARE

 Mental Health Care is for all of us.

-Working in collaboration with community mental health partners, the KGH Foundation is rallying the community to help raise $3.5 million to address the mental health care crisis right here at home.
+Working in collaboration with community mental health partners, the KGH Foundation is rallying the community to help raise funds to address the mental health care crisis right here at home.
 This will provide for the immediate needs of mental health care providers in order to help people who are struggling right now, and facilitate collaboration to support system innovation, to build the sustainable, inclusive, and accessible system of mental health care that we all deserve.

 It’s closer to home than you think